drduh/YubiKey-Guide/README.md

 Shut down the computer and disconnect any hard drives and unnecessary peripherals.

 Plug in the USB drive and boot to the live image.
 Configure networking to continue.
+If the screen locks, unlock with user/live.

 # Required software